Work is the pillar of active health. (

 Half of those are very overweight (obese).

-Obesity promotes many diseases, including diabetes, high blood pressure, and cancer.
+Obesity promotes many diseases, including diabetes, high blood pressure, cancer, and macular degeneration.

 Diabetes promotes infections, nerve damage, coma, kidney failure, and blindness.

 High blood pressure promotes heart attack, stroke, and kidney failure.

 Macular degeneration is a leading cause of blindness.

 Obesity promotes imbalances in many hormones.

 Examples: Excess belly fat diminishes testosterone (the primary male sex hormone) and increases estrogen (the primary female sex hormone).